Milutin Trnavac

-Milutin Trnavac (Serbian Cyrillic: Милутин Трнавац; born 13 May 1979 in Kraljevo) is a Serbian former footballer who played predominantly as a midfielder.
+Milutin Trnavac (Serbian Cyrillic: Милутин Трнавац; born 13 May 1979 in Kraljevo) is a Serbian retired footballer who played predominantly as a midfielder.

 Club career

 Trnavac started his career with Sloga Kraljevo in 1997.
 Trnavac then played for Novi Sad until 2003.
 Trnavac also played for Mladost Apatin and Banat Zrenjanin in the Serbian SuperLiga.

 In 2008, Trnavac joined Hungarian club Zalaegerszegi TE.
 In 2009, Trnavac returned to Sloga Kraljevo.
 In 2010, Trnavac joined Hong Kong First Division League side Tuen Mun.

 In the summer of 2012, Trnavac again returned to Sloga Kraljevo.
 In the summer of 2013, Trnavac joined Kolubara of the Serbian League Belgrade.